Management

 Table Controls

-Each target row provides an Actions menu (⋮) with target-specific operations:
+Each target row provides an Actions menu (⋮) with the following operations:

 Status Management: